ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 Now test super tenancy.
 In the diagram, this is the green line that runs from MyService-STS to the customer's logging instance.

 1. Switch to a different account for testing as a customer.
+(It is possible to use the same account for this test, but it makes the test less comprehensive.)
 2. Provision an instance of your service from the ibmcloud catalog.
 (This is "MyServiceInstance" in the diagram.)
 3. Get the CRN of your service instance.
 Run the command `ibmcloud resource service-instance MyServiceInstance` (but use the name of your own service instance), and save the CRN.
 4. Provision an instance of "Log Analysis with LogDNA" in the same account.
 Do this in the IBM Cloud console, not the CLI.
 Let us call it "Customer-Logging_Instance" **Temporary work-around: instead of console, use this CLI: `ibmcloud resource service-instance-create Customer-Logging-Instance logdna 7-day us-south -p '{"default_receiver": true}'`**